jammus/lastfm-node/README.md

 Valid methods are 'nowplaying' and 'scrobble'.

-A authorised `LastFmSession` instance is required to make a successful update.
+An authorised `LastFmSession` instance is required to make a successful update.

 Options: